A guide to choosing your Heated Towel Rail

 Heated Towel Rail Styles

-There are 3 main styles of towel rail - Designer, Traditional and Ladder.
-Designer towel rails are the more contemporary modern designs which are better suited to people who want their towel rail to be a focal point of their bathroom and are going for a modern look.
+There are 3 main styles - Designer, Traditional and Ladder.
+Designer ones are the more contemporary modern designs which are better suited to people who want it to be a focal point of their bathroom and are going for a modern look.

-People who live in older style or period properties will probably want a traditional style heated towel rail as this will be in keeping with the general design of their home.
+People who live in older style or period properties will probably want a traditional style as this will be in keeping with the general design of their home.

-Ladder rails are most appealing to those on a tighter budget or that just want the best price and are not too bothered about the overall look as these are the most basic in design and the cheapest style of rail, the white ladder rails are cheapest of all.
+Ladder rails are most appealing to those on a tighter budget or that just want the best price and are not too bothered about the overall look as these are the most basic in design and the cheapest style.
+The white ladder ones are cheapest of all.

 Heated Towel Rail Valves